rcy0228/azure-spring-cloud-training/05-build-a-spring-boot-microservice-using-spring-cloud-features/README.md

 ![Path](media/folder-path.png)

-2. Search for notepad from the start menu and paste the following content in a new file:
+2. Open with notepad, then remove and paste the content with the below code in a new file:

 ```java
 package com.example.demo;